Anel Rashkaj

-Anel Rashkaj (born 19 August 1989) is a Kosovan professional footballer who plays as a midfielder for Swedish club Örgryte.
-A full international between 2014 and 2020, he won 14 caps for the Kosovo national team.
+Anel Rashkaj (born 19 August 1989) is a Kosovan professional football coach and former player who is the assistant manager of Kosovo national under-19 team.

 Club career

 Halmstads BK

 Rashkaj started to play football for KF Liria, in Prizren, SFR Yugoslavia.
 At the age of 14 he moved with his family to Halmstad in Sweden, where he continued his football career in IF Leikin, however only for a few months before leaving for local rivals Halmstads BK.
 Although he had not been selected as a trainee, a youth team player training with the senior squad, in 2007 he was put on the bench home against IFK Göteborg in Allsvenskan and in the following away game against Kalmar FF he made his debut, replacing Martin Fribrock, just days following his 18th birthday.

 Prior to the 2008 season.
 He was raised from the youth team to become a full member of the senior squad, mainly being used as left winger.
 In 2009 Rashkaj and Michael Görlitz were the only players to have played in all league games of the season, 30 matches in total, he also represented the club in all the other 17 games of the year, two cup and 15 friendly matches, thus being the only player that had played in all the club's matches in that year.
 Anel Rashkaj scored his first league goal in 2009 against Kalmar FF.

 The 2010 season saw Janne Andersson leave as Halmstads BK manager and being replaced by Lars Jacobsson, the former assistant manager.
 Lars continued with Janne's 4-5-1 system, Rashkaj played most of his matches on the right side of the midfield, few times being used as left winger, scoring his second goal early in the season in Halmstad's 4–0 win over Åtvidabergs FF.
 The 2011 season started as the one before, Lars Jacobsson left the club and be replaced by Spanish Josep Clotet Ruiz, along with the new manager came a number of Spanish midfielders, which saw Anel moved from the starting lineup to the bench in the beginning of the league season, against many people's expectations.
 In the mid of the 2011 season the Spanish players left as their loan ended with the club and Clotet Ruiz was sacked following a long serie of poor results, under new manager Jens Gustafsson Rashkaj returned to the starting lineup, he was however unable to help Halmstad from being relegated by the end of the season.

 Following the end of the 2011 season, several Halmstad players decided to leave the club, Anel Rashkaj among them, as his contract with the club ended.
 Rumors placed him in both Örebro SK and Kalmar FF.